moddedmc-wiki/fabric-modding-wiki/docs/sounds/register-custom-sounds/index.md

 ## Using the custom SoundEvent

 Use the public `ExampleModSounds` class to access the custom SoundEvent.
-Get back to the [first page](/sounds/using-sound) if you want to see how to implement sound in your mod.
+Head back to the [first page](/sounds/using-sound) if you want to see how to implement sound in your mod.

 ## Next Steps

 - Start easy with adding two more custom sounds
-- Can you implement one of those for a [custom Block](/blocks/blockstates) and one for an [interactive Item](/items/interactive-items)?
+- Can you implement one of those for a [custom block](/blocks/blockstates) and one for an [interactive item](/items/interactive-items)?